 - Click-through-rate (CTR): This measures how relevant your ad is to your target audience.
 If the CTR is low, this means the ads aren’t meeting the searcher’s intent for the target keyword.

 - Bounce Rates: A bounce rate is the percentage of visitors who enter the site and leave (“bounce”) rather than viewing other pages.
 This can help you understand the quality of your website and if it’s valuable to visitors.

 - Conversion Rate: This is the number of web visitors who complete a desired goal, like making a donation or signing up for a newsletter.
 If your conversion rate is high, your marketing strategies are working.

 These are only a few of the trackable KPIs for digital ad campaigns.
 It’s important to know your platforms and the types of data that each offers.

 5. Create your ad copy.

 One of the last steps is content creation.
-It’s important to make your ad copy stand out from the rest.
 When creating advertising content, keep the following best practices in mind to ensure your ads stand out:

 - Improve relevance.
 Posting regularly increases engagement and keeps your ads relevant.
 Another way to stay relevant is to use your supporter’s most popular search query keywords in your ad titles and text.

 - Showcase impact.
 Make your ads engaging and insightful by showing your organization’s impact.
 This will keep donors, volunteers, and supporters invested in your mission and encourage them to heed your calls to action.

 - Include calls to action.
 Call-to-action (CTA) buttons prompt readers to show their support and take initiative to further your mission.
-Keep phrases short and compelling, as in the following example: “Do you want to help children in need?
-Donate now.”
+Keep phrases short and compelling.

 - Add compelling visuals.
 Images, graphics, and videos can spark an emotional reaction in readers and help them to understand complex topics.
 Ensure that colors and fonts are consistently formatted and visuals are high quality.